Shiela04/cpnt201-lab-3/README.md

 - Rock
 - Hip hop
 - RmB
-- Podcast
+- Kpop

 ### Songs

-1. one With Silence
+1. on With Silence
 2. Carry You Home
 3. Let's Go Crazy
 4. act like